LukasCollishawM/hard-edging/README.md

 - What does my compliance team need to sign off on?
 - Is this secretly an experiment in mesh‑based social features with plausible deniability?

-The answers are left as an exercise to the reader (and, possibly, to their lawyer).
+The answers are left as an exercise to the reader.

 ---